mobile menu decorative search schedule

 We are committed to making our website accessible, in accordance with the accessibility regulations.

-This website is partially compliant with the WCAG 2.1 AA standard, due to the instances of non-compliance and exceptions listed below.
+This website is partially compliant with Web Content Accessibility Guidelines (WCAG) 2.2, due to the instances of non-compliance and exceptions listed below.

 Non-accessible content